Space Utilization Metrics: The Who, What, Where and How

 - The percentage of space used by department or user group

 Gathering such information provides you an accurate head count and uncovers important information regarding actual usage of space.
-From there, you can determine if the space is currently being utilized efficiently and forecast against the company’s future goals to determine if you have too much space or not enough, and if a move or office redesign would be the appropriate action.
+From there, you can use data from your space management software and occupancy sensors to determine if the space is being used efficiently.
+You can forecast against your company’s future goals to determine if you have too much space or not enough, and if a move or office redesign would be the appropriate action.

-Space is One of Your Most Valuable Tools
+Space is One of Your Most Valuable Assets